greg512/salesforce-deployment-helper/README.md

 ### Deploy to Org

 Deploys the selected metadata to a salesforce environment.
-You'll be prompted to enter a username or alias for the target org.
-The target org must have been previously authorized using the `SFDX:Authorize an Org` salesforce extension command or via the `sfdx force:auth:web:login` salesforce cli command.
+You'll be prompted to select a target org from a list of your authorized environments.
 ![Deploy](images/deploy-metadata.gif)

 ### View Metadata in Deployment